 Duchess of Cambridge pulls out of awards event ‘due to the children’

-Kate was scheduled to join husband William at the Tusk Conservation Awards in London.
+Kate was due to join William at the Tusk Conservation Awards in London’s West End.

 The Duchess of Cambridge has cancelled an appearance at an awards ceremony due to an undisclosed matter relating to her children.